 7. The River of five colors, Columbia

-It is believed that the river of five colors as located in Columbia turns into a liquid rainbow from time to time.
-Numerous colors such as yellow, red, purple, orange, and pink can be visualized so far below the river’s clear water.
+It is believed that the river of five colors located in Columbia turns into a liquid rainbow from time to time.
+Various colors such as yellow, red, purple, orange, and pink can be visualized far below the river’s clear water.

 There may be an inclusion of several factors that have influenced the natural river flowing phenomena.
 The color varies under the light and the water conditions.

-Once there is illegal drilling nearby the river surface, then with no doubt, one may be thinking about the hampers that may remain to the wildlife and the aquatic species, including the local fishes and the snakes.
+Once drilling is near the river surface, it hampers the wildlife and the aquatic species, including the local fishes and the snakes.